nkumar43212/jvsim/README.md

 # Docker installation
-Since jvsim has dependencies on several open source components (like gRPC, protocol buffers), it is sometimes easier to run the simulator as a docker container, where all these packages are installed automatically.
+Since jvsim has dependencies on several open source components (like gRPC, protocol buffers), it is easier to run the simulator as a docker container, where all these packages are installed as part of the container creation.
 The following simple steps will enable this
 * Install docker on your server [Skip if already installed] "https://docs.docker.com/engine/installation/linux/ubuntulinux/"
 * Copy jvsim docker file  [https://github.com/nkumar43212/jvsim/config/jvsim_docker]
 * docker build  -t jvsim_cont -f jvsim_docker .